 Probation regions will have autonomy in setting local and regional priorities, allocating funding amounts and assessing local / regional proposals, but grants will be competed under a single national scheme with standardised approval processes.

-Grants can be for a value between £8,000 - £150,000 per year for a period of up to three years per grant award.
+Grants can be for a value between £8,000 - £250,000 per year for a period of up to three years per grant award, although this varies in each region.
 This value may be increased in the future if there is an identified need.

 HMPPS have set out clear guidance to regions about when they should choose grants as an alternative to contracts.
 Further details about the criteria and eligibility for grants can be found here.